abinit/abinit/doc/tutorial/elastic.md

 again, symmetries should be checked (The slight discrepancies seen here can be removed by setting tolvrs3 = 1.0d-18 in *telast_2.abi*).
 One should be aware that the piezoelectric tensor is identically zero in any material which has a center of symmetry.

+There is also a WARNING message.
+For the purpose of a tutorial, the [[ecut]] has not been selected large enough.
+Changing [[ecut]] from 6 Ha to 15 Ha will eliminate this problem.

 Since we are dealing with a hypothetical material, there is no experimental data with which to compare our results.
 In the next section, we will calculate